aghosal89/FSI_NHANES_Application/README.md

                              variables for survey design.
             5. linear_vars : the names of the p covariates for the linear part of model included in datosx.
             6. si_vars     : the names of the q covariates for the SI part of model included in datosx.
+            7. formula_lv  : a character of length=1, the formula of the covariates in the linear part.
-            7. tt          : the equidistant grid on [0,1] of length m.
+            8. tt          : the equidistant grid on [0,1] of length m.
-            8. sp          : the degree of polynomial considered for spline regression.
+            9. sp          : the degree of polynomial considered for spline regression.
-            9. dfs         : degrees of freedom as an alternative to specifying the knots.
+           10. dfs         : degrees of freedom as an alternative to specifying the knots.

     Output: